Fundamental Limits of Rigid Body Localization

-The most prominent of these bounds is the \ac{CRLB}, which provides a fundamental limit on the variance of any unbiased estimates of a given parameter \cite{Rao_92}, applicable not only in the context of localization \cite{Gezici2008}, but also in many other fields, such as machine learning \cite{Bader2024}, radar systems \cite{Rayan_2024}, and communications \cite{Meng_2024}.
+\IEEEPARstart{L}{ocalization} algorithms are of great interest in wireless system applications such as autonomous driving \cite{Whiton_22}, robotics \cite{Correll_22}, augmented reality \cite{Baker_24}, \ac{IoV} \cite{WangTIV2020} and digital twins \cite{ManickamAcces2023}, which implies that understanding the limits of their performance is of essential importance to determining the feasibility of such applications.
+The most prominent of these bounds is the \ac{CRLB}, which provides a fundamental limit on the variance of unbiased estimates of a given parameter \cite{Rao_92}, applicable not only in the context of localization \cite{Gezici2008}, but also in many other fields, such as machine learning \cite{Bader2024}, radar systems \cite{Rayan_2024}, and communications \cite{Meng_2024}.
 The \ac{CRLB} is derived from the \ac{FIM}, which captures the amount of information that a set of measurements provides about the parameters of interest.
 Although other well known bounds such as the Bhattacharyya bound \cite{Bhattacharyya_1947}, the Hodges-Lehmann bound \cite{Fraser1952} or the Weiss-Weinstein bound \cite{Weiss1980} also exist, the \ac{CRLB} is the most widely used in the literature, as it is relatively easy to compute compared to more complex bounds.

 Wireless localization \cite{burghal_2020, obeidat2021review, ShanAccess2023} can be seen as an early example of \ac{ISAC}, in so far as it demonstrates how communication signals can be repurposed to acquire situational awareness, which is increasingly seen as a key added value of \ac{B5G} \cite{WangJSAC2022} and \ac{6G} \cite{02:00074} systems, as recent advancements in \ac{ISAC} technology \cite{Zhang_2021,Rou_2024} have indeed shown that radar parameters ($i.e.$, range, bearing and velocity) can be extracted from conventional communications signals \cite{Rayan_2024,Rayan_Journal}.
 This can be done both actively, $i.e.$, via signals transmitted by the target, or passively, $i.e.$, via round-trip reflections of signals transmitted by the sensors themselves, resulting in richer and more abundant positioning information.